Media coverage of the Israeli–Palestinian conflict: False compromise

+U.S. media bias

+Research indicates that major U.S. news outlets often portray the Gaza war in a manner that favors Israeli viewpoints.
+A study analyzing over 1,000 articles from prominent newspapers such as The New York Times, The Washington Post, and the Los Angeles Times found a consistent bias against Palestinians.
+These publications disproportionately emphasized Israeli casualties, employed emotive language to describe Israeli suffering, and provided extensive coverage of antisemitic incidents in the U.S., while largely overlooking anti-Muslim racism following significant events.

+The perceived imbalance in reporting has prompted responses from within the journalistic community.
+In 2021, over 500 journalists signed an open letter expressing concerns about U.S. media’s neglect of Israel’s oppression of Palestinians.
+This movement gained momentum in 2023, with more than 1,500 journalists from various U.S. news organizations signing a letter protesting Western media’s coverage of Israeli actions against Palestinians.

 Reasons for bias

-Print and broadcast media may be biased for varying reasons, including:

 Coercion or censorship

 Coercion or censorship refers to the use of intimidation or force to promote favorable reports and to confiscate unfavorable reports.
 In the Israeli–Palestinian conflict, both sides accuse each other of coercion or censorship as an explanation of alleged bias in favor of the other side.
 In support of these claims, Israeli advocates point to kidnappings of foreign reporters by Palestinians, while Palestinian advocates point to media blackouts and confiscation of reports by Israelis.
 Additionally, both sides point to reports by both governmental and non-governmental organizations, which assess the degree of journalistic freedom in the region.
-See Media of Israel and Human rights in Israel#Freedom of speech and the media.

-Forgery or falsification

-Forgery or falsification involves the intentional misrepresentation, alteration, or invention of reported information.
-Due to the severity of these actions, which violate the ethics and standards of journalism, instances of forgery and/or falsification are frequently cited by Israelis and their advocates and/or by Palestinians and their advocates—depending on the nature of the forgery and/or falsification—to support claims that the media favors the other side.